Next: , Previous: ClutterShader, Up: Top

 ret

-#t’ if the passed stage is the default one
+#t’ if the stage is full screen

 — Function: clutter-stage-show-cursor (self <clutter-stage>)